 - a.
 The shuttle operating costs; - b.
 The costs required for the movement of a shuttle between each couple of terminals in the integrated network; - c.
-The costs required for the transportation of a cargo demand between each couple of terminals in the integrated network;
+The costs required for the transportation of a cargo demand between each couple of terminals in the integrated network; - d.

-- d.
 The container handling costs at terminals (loading and unloading operations); - e.
 The dwell times costs (such as demurrage and inventory costs); - f.
 The costs associated to value-added services, custom clearance, security inspection.

-The optimization problem we consider must therefore support the definition of tactical plans with detailed information on:
+The optimization problem we consider must therefore support the definition of complete tactical plans with detailed information on the following decisions:

-- How many services must be operated on the base of the set of demands and the size of the shuttle fleet; - The routes on which services will be offered and the characteristics of each service; - The time schedule of the operated services; - The service associated to each cargo demand; - The operations to be performed at each seaport and dry port terminal; - Which dry port is assigned to each cargo demand among the set of suitable terminals.
+- Q1.
+The activation of services: which services must be operated on the base of the set of demands and the size of the shuttle fleet; - Q2.
+The assignment of cargo demands to the operated services: to which service each cargo demand will be assigned; - Q3.
+The quantity of cargo demand associated with each operated service; - Q4.
+The routes on which services will be offered: operated services are associated with a sequence of physical terminals to be served by the shuttles; - Q5.
+The time schedule of the operated services: at what time instant the shuttle providing a service arrives to a terminal and leaves from the terminal; - Q6.
+The operations to be performed at each seaport and dry port terminal, in particular with respect to cargo loading and unloading operations; - Q7.
+Which dry port will be assigned to each cargo demand among the set of suitable terminals.

-On the base of the output of the optimization problem we consider, a tactical plan will be built, according to which every cargo demand is assigned exactly to a given service and to a certain dry port among the suitable ones.
+On the base of the output of the optimization problem we consider, a tactical plan will be built, according to which every cargo demand is assigned exactly to a given service and to a certain dry port among the suitable ones, while minimizing the overall logistics costs.

-4 A service network design model for dry-port based intermodal transportation
+4 A service network design model for dry-port-based intermodal transportation

-Service network design (SND) is increasingly used to model tactical planning processes in which the selection and scheduling of the services to operate, the routing of the scheduled service and of the cargoes, and the specification of the terminal operations to be performed must be decided (see [6] for a wide review of these class of problems).
+Service network design (SND) is increasingly used to model tactical planning processes in which the selection and scheduling of the services to operate, the routing of the scheduled service and of the cargoes, and the specification of the terminal operations to be performed must be decided (see [8] for a wide review of these class of problems).
 In this Section we present an original SND model designed ad hoc to represent the problem described above.
 Nodes.
 The description of the model starts by considering the set of physical nodes that compose the system, and coincides with the set of sea ports and dry ports included in the integrated logistics network.
 It is represented by the square and triangle nodes in Figure 2.